I have lost / I can’t remember /I did not receive my personal User ID and Password. Can you send it to me again?

 No – you cannot renew your registration until your continuing education is complete.

 Am I allowed to carry over hours between registration periods?

 Up to 12 hours not used for the current period may be carried over to the next period.
 Hours may not be carried forward more than one year.

-May I apply CEPH to more than one profession?
+May I apply continuing education hours to more than one profession?

 Yes, if it is appropriate for more than one profession.